octabase/fnr-java/README.md

 This method also known as [format preserving encryption](https://en.wikipedia.org/wiki/Format-preserving_encryption).
 FNR algorithm is useful for small data types (up to 128 bits) such as credit card or user ids.

 FNR uses AES-128 internally in each encryption/decryption rounds.
-This library contains optimized and minimal AES-128 pure Java cipher.
+FNR Java contains optimized and minimal AES-128 pure Java cipher.
 It may be a good choise instead of Java Cryptography Extension.
 This library don't have any dependencies, it fits for Andorid.

+The FNR Java library is binary compatible with reference C implementation.

-This library provides some built-in codecs for basic data types encryption.
+FNR Java provides some built-in codecs for basic data types encryption.

 ----